primate-run/primate/docs/blog/primate-035.md

 ---

 Today we're announcing the availability of the Primate 0.35 preview release.
-This release introduces server hot reload for all backend modules including WebAssembly, standalone production builds, server-client type safety, and a completely redesigned build system that eliminates previous complexity.
+This release introduces server hot reload for all backends including WebAssembly, standalone production builds, server-client type safety, and a completely redesigned build system that eliminates previous complexity.